The First Homestead

 For Uncle Sam is rich enough to give us all a farm.”

 Mr. Freeman died on December 30, 1908.
 This first homestead is a beautiful farm in the valley where the prairie and timber land join.
-The old log cabin with sod roof, which was the first home of the Freeman family, has long since disappeared.
+The old log cabin with a sod roof, which was the first home of the Freeman family, has long since disappeared.

 The Freeman School, sometime in the 1880's.
 Photo courtesy National Park Service.